-Managing the reporting and assurance process for your company’s ESG outcomes is difficult at the best of times, and 2020 is set to become even more challenging.
+Managing the reporting and assurance process for your company’s ESG outcomes is difficult at the best of times, but the sustainability reporting process can be simplified by following a number of key points.

 2019 marked an important milestone as the world announced a clear intent to move to a low-carbon economy.
-In 2020 governments, institutions and businesses will have to address how they manage this transition in order to ensure the long-term sustainability of their businesses.
+And moving forward, governments, institutions and businesses will have to address how they manage this transition in order to ensure the long-term sustainability of their businesses.

-Here are some best practice tips of how to manage and run your reporting process in 2020.
+Tips to manage and run your sustainability reporting process

 Setting and keeping to a schedule is essential when managing your assurance process.
 The entire process can take longer than anticipated.
 Prepare a work breakdown structure of all the tasks that are required to complete the reporting process.
 Estimate the effort and duration of each task, identify dependencies, place tasks on a timeline and assign responsibilities to each.
 Consult with stakeholders and get consensus on the work program, schedule and critical path items.
 Prepare regular status reports informing stakeholders of progress to date and steps being taken to manage project risks.